recommenders-team/recommenders/README.md

 We have surpassed 10k stars!

-Microsoft Recommenders repository has got 10k stars and has become the most starred open-source recommender systems project on GitHub.
+Microsoft Recommenders repository has reached 10k stars and has become the most starred open-source recommender system project on GitHub.

 Many thanks and congratulations to all the contributors to this repository!
-More advanced algorithms and their best practices are yet to come!
+More advanced algorithms and best practices are yet to come!

 See past announcements in [NEWS.md](NEWS.md).